Kirpan: Etymology

 The Punjabi word ਕਿਰਪਾਨ, kirpān, has a folk etymology with two roots: kirpa, meaning "mercy", "grace", "compassion" or "kindness"; and aanaa, meaning "honor", "grace" or "dignity".
-It is derived from or related to Sanskrit कृपाण (kṛpaṇa, “sword, dagger, sacrificial knife”), ultimately from the Proto-Indo-European stem *kerp-, from *(s)ker, meaning "to cut".
+The word is in fact derived from or related to Sanskrit कृपाण (kṛpāṇa, “sword, dagger, sacrificial knife”), ultimately from the Proto-Indo-European stem *kerp-, from *(s)ker, meaning "to cut".

 Purpose

 Sikhs are expected to embody the qualities of a Sant Sipahi or "saint-soldier", showing no fear on the battlefield and treating defeated enemies humanely.
-The Bhagat further defines the qualities of a sant sipahi as one who is "truly brave...who fights for the deprived".
+The Bhagat further defines the qualities of a sant sipahi as one who is "truly brave ... who fights for the deprived".

-Kirpans are curved and have a single cutting edge that should be sharp.
-They vary in size and a Sikh who has undergone the Amrit Sanskar ceremony of initiation may carry more than one; the Kirpans must be made of steel or iron.
+Kirpans are curved and have a single cutting edge that can be sharp or blunt, which is up to the religious convictions of the wearer.
+They vary in size and a Sikh who has undergone the Amrit Sanskar ceremony of initiation may carry more than one; the kirpans must be made of steel or iron.

+Symbolism

+The kirpan represents bhagauti, meaning "primal divine power".